yinon1995/source-scribe-design/README.md

    - `https://source-scribe-design-xxxxx-*.vercel.app`
    - `https://source-scribe-design-git-main-*.vercel.app`

-   treat them as **legacy** unless you have confirmed in the Vercel dashboard that they belong to this exact project.
+   treat them as **legacy** unless you have confirmed in the Vercel dashboard that they belong to this exact project and repo.

 If anything looks “impossible” (admin and GitHub do not match, or publish seems to work but the public site doesn’t change), **first check the URL bar** and confirm you are on the project that is actually connected to this repo and to `a-la-brestoise.vercel.app`.